 "The trip was as good as I'd hoped.
 Challenging whitewater, and I was thrilled to see muskoxen and caribou."
 Jean, Wisconsin, USA

 Recommended Skill Level And Dates

 Guides 5:1 ratio

-• excellent meals from Day 1 lunch to Day 15 breakfast
+• excellent trail meals and snacks from Day 2 lunch to Day 15 lunch

 • custom 17’ ABS expedition canoes with spray decks and knee pads

 • paddles, PFDs, throw bags, paddling helmets